DannyBoyNYC/petfinder-dev/README.md

   };
 ```

-disable the buttons while saving is true
+Disable the buttons while saving is true:

 ```js
 <button